Brandi A. Gibson

 Attorney and Managing Partner

-Brandi A. Gibson concentrates her practice in civil litigation, public entity/government defense, and family law.
+Brandi A. Gibson concentrates her practice in family law, public entity/government defense, and civil litigation.
 Brandi has a wide range of courtroom and trial experience, which she utilizes as a Registered Civil Mediator and Family Law Mediator.

-Brandi’s litigation practice involves diverse areas of law including insurance defense, premises liability, construction litigation, real estate disputes, and employment disputes and discrimination.
+Brandi’s litigation practice involves diverse areas of law including insurance defense, premises liability, motor vehicles accidents, civil rights, school liability, construction litigation, real estate disputes, and employment disputes and discrimination.

 Areas of Emphasis